 Clicks, e-commerce transactions or goals are the way businesses keep track of them.
 By transposing better rankings to clicks and conversions, you tie the SEO campaign to the reality of running a business.

-Decoding the impact of rank changes into clicks and conversions would look like a simple formula for a customer at first.
+Decoding the impact of rank changes into clicks and conversions can look like a simple formula for a customer at first.

-Still, when taking into account search volumes, year over year trends that influence the past data and dynamic changing CTRs, you show much work and thought goes into the process.
+Still, when considering search volumes, year over year trends that influence the past data, and dynamic changing CTRs, you show how much work and thought goes into the process.

 But to do that, you need to get into an even lower layer — the way Google displays results for each keyword and how changes in search features influence click-through rates.

 Not only that, but the advent of mobile brings even more pieces to the puzzle.